 - the Fair Credit Billing Act, which protects consumers in billing disputes;

-- the Fair Debt Collection Practices Act, which protects consumers from the unscrupulous and unreasonable tactics of debt collection agencies, including law firms and lawyers that regularly engage in the collection of debts but does not safeguard against the in-house collection activities ofADLs or Activities of Daily Living are the basic tasks of everyday life, such as eating, bathing, dressing, toileting, and transferring.
+- the Fair Debt Collection Practices Act, which protects consumers from unscrupulous and unreasonable tactics of debt collection agencies, including law firms and lawyers that regularly engage in the collection of debts, but does not safeguard against the in-house collection activities ofADLs or Activities of Daily Living are the basic tasks of everyday life, such as eating, bathing, dressing, toileting, and transferring.
 IADLs or Instrumental Activities of Daily Living are activities related to independent living and include preparing meals, managing money, shopping for… the original creditor; and

 - the Truth in Lending Act, which requires accurate disclosure of a loan’s annual percentage rate (APR) and the total dollar amount of the finance charge.